Charles L. Krum

-Charles L. Krum was a key figure in the development of the teleprinter, a machine which played a key role in the history of telegraphy and computing.
+Charles Lyon Krum (1851/2 – September 25, 1937) was a key figure in the development of the teleprinter, a machine which played a key role in the history of telegraphy and computing.

 In 1902, electrical engineer Mr. Frank Pearne approached Mr. Joy Morton, head of Morton Salt, seeking a sponsor for Pearne's research into the practicalities of developing a printing telegraph system.
 Joy Morton needed to determine whether this was worthwhile and so consulted renowned mechanical engineer Charles Krum, who was vice president of the Western Cold Storage Company (which was run by Morton’s brother Mark Morton).

 Krum gave Joy Morton a positive response to the idea of helping Pearne, so space to set up a laboratory in the attic of Western Cold Storage was provided to Pearne.
 Pearne, after about a year of unsuccessful experiments, lost interest and left to get involved in teaching.